|Kathryn A. Gilbert Law Office|

 If your search for divorce lawyers includes finding a way to end your marriage in a non-adversarial manner, then you may want to consider the services of a collaborative attorney whose mission is to help you and your partner achieve your long-term goals with the least amount of acrimony and financial hardship.

-With a collaborative law divorce you create opportunities for an amicable divorce, where low cost strategies are made possible through inexpensive family law divorce advice, effective consultation time, and finally a plan to create a no fight divorce resolution for all parties involved.
+With the collaborative law process you create opportunities for an amicable settlement, where low cost strategies are made possible through inexpensive family law divorce advice, effective consultation time, and finally a plan to create a no fight resolution for all parties involved.
 Regardless of your situation, it is possible to reach an agreement that is in accord with your family values, preserves both parties relationship with the children involved in the situation, and often, even with each other, long after your divorce is final.

 As one of the most experienced and qualified divorce lawyers in Bergen County, NJ or anywhere else in the state, I embrace the outcomes made possible by serving as a dedicated collaborative attorney, where the primary objective as your collaborative lawyer is to help you achieve your long-term goals without compromising your integrity or the happiness of your family members.

 Collaborative Divorce means less stress, less expense, and happier children.

 PROS & CONS OF A COLLABORATIVE DIVORCE